Teens still love Snapchat despite Facebook's copycat moves

 Trailing behind both were Twitter and Facebook, which remains by far the world's largest social network (even if its users are a bit older).

-The survey also touched on the connected devices, with teens calling out Fitbit over Apple as the top fitness band.
+The survey, which garnered 5,500 responses, also touched on connected devices, with teens calling out Fitbit over Apple as the top fitness band.

-In terms of anticipated movies, "Fate of the Furious," the eight chapter in "The Fast and the Furious" franchise, "Beauty and the Beast," and "Star Wars: The Last Jedi" were the top votes, surpassing Marvel films like "Guardians of the Galaxy 2" and "Spider-Man: Homecoming."
+In terms of anticipated movies, "Fate of the Furious" (the eighth chapter in "The Fast and the Furious" franchise), "Beauty and the Beast" and "Star Wars: The Last Jedi" were the top vote-getters.
+They surpassed Marvel films like "Guardians of the Galaxy Vol. 2" and "Spider-Man: Homecoming."
 DC movies "Justice League" and "Wonder Woman" made the list, but were well behind.